 Kia Slovakia produced its one-millionth vehicle in 2012 and every three years since has added another million vehicles to the manufacturing tally.
-Now, 15 years later, four million cars have rolled off the 7.5-kilometre production line capable of simultaneously producing eight different models.
+Now, 9 years later, four million cars have rolled off the 7.5-kilometre production line capable of simultaneously producing eight different models.
 It currently oversees the manufacture of all members of the Ceed family, comprised of Ceed, Ceed GT, Ceed Sportswagon, ProCeed, XCeed and the last three generations of the Sportage.

-Suk-Bong Kim, President of Kia Slovakia, delivered a message of appreciation to the team: “It is due to the efforts of all our employees, especially the production operators, that we have achieved this incredible milestone in our history.
+Seok-Bong Kim, President of Kia Slovakia, delivered a message of appreciation to the team: “It is due to the efforts of all our employees, especially the production operators, that we have achieved this incredible milestone in our history.
 Kia Slovakia has long been recognized for outstanding quality, efficiency, safety and technology, and the success of our models in Europe reflects these high standards.

 The plant is now one of Slovakia’s major producers and exporters employing a 3,700 strong workforce assisted by high-tech robots.
 A recent investment of €70 million investment allows the plant to produce and assemble new gasoline engines in response to changing market demands.
 Kia will now build small-capacity and high-efficiency gasoline engines on three engine production lines, with the fourth dedicated to the brand’s latest ‘Smartstream’ 1.6-litre diesel engine.